moniirr12/bridge-project/README.md

 And add/view/delete/update inspections for each structure.
 I intend to generate very simply a report of each inspection as well.

 Very simple and mostly vibecoded it over a few months.
 I have a very basic knowledge of the coding languages from high school.

+what it's mainly missing is refining the report generation. not too worried about minor bugs when I save/retrieve reports.